abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 ```

 ### Actuator
-We can inspect internals of a Spring Boot app during runtime in two ways - by **provided API endpoints** or by **opening a secure shell (SSH) session into the application**.
+We can inspect internals of a Spring Boot app during runtime in two ways - by exposing provided **web API endpoints** or by **opening a secure shell (SSH) session into the application**.

 We have to include `spring-boot-starter-actuator` dependency for this to work.